Kip Moore

-Kip Christian Moore (born April 1, 1980) is an American country music singer and songwriter signed to Virgin Music Group.
-Moore previously recorded for MCA Nashville, where he released five studio albums for the label and charted a total of twelve entries on Billboard Hot Country Songs and Country Airplay including the number-one "Somethin' 'Bout a Truck" and four additional top-ten hits.
+Kip Moore (born April 1, 1980) is an American country music singer and songwriter signed, as of September 2024, to Virgin Music Group.
+Moore previously recorded for MCA Nashville, where he released five studio albums for the label and charted a total of twelve entries on Billboard Hot Country Songs and Country Airplay, including the number-one "Somethin' 'Bout a Truck" and four additional top-ten hits.
 He has also written songs for Frankie Ballard, Thompson Square, and James Wesley.

-Biography
+Early life and education

-Kip Moore was born in Tifton, Georgia, to Bonnie (Mann) and Stan Moore.
-He has two brothers and three sisters.
-Their father died in September 2011, just months before the release of Moore's debut album.
-He began playing guitar while attending Wallace State Community College in Hanceville, Alabama, and made his first public performance at a Mellow Mushroom restaurant in Valdosta, Georgia.
-After college, he moved to a "little hut" in Hawaii, where he also took up backpacking and surfing.
-He moved to Nashville, Tennessee, in 2004, where songwriter and producer Brett James helped him sign a publishing deal.
+Kip Christian Moore was born on April 1, 1980, in Tifton, Georgia, to Bonnie Moore (née Mann) and Stan Moore.
+He was raised there, in a family of six children (two brothers and three sisters).

+Moore initially began to follow the path of his father, a golf pro; he earned a scholarship in that sport, to Valdosta State University in Georgia.
+(His father died in September 2011, just months before the release of Moore's debut album.)

+Moore is quoted as having said that he "started playing guitar...we when [he] was 17", an event assigned to a period when he was attending Wallace State Community College in Hanceville, Alabama.
+While at Valdosta State, "music began to exert a greater hold on his life" than his sport; he reportedly made his first public performance at a Mellow Mushroom restaurant in Valdosta, Georgia.
+During that period he "toured with a band and began to consider a musical future".

-Musical career
+Career

-He spent eight years in Nashville before signing a record deal with MCA Nashville.
-His debut single, "Mary Was the Marrying Kind", peaked at number 45 on the country singles charts published by Billboard.
+Sometime after graduation (see Personal life), Moore moved to Nashville, Tennessee.
+One report has him there in 2004, with songwriter and producer Brett James helping him to sign a publishing deal.
+He is also said to have spent eight years in Nashville before signing a record deal, which eventually came with MCA Nashville.
+His song, "Mary Was the Marrying Kind", debuted at number 58 on Billboard's country singles charts, before peaking at number 45.

 On September 27, 2011, he released his second single, "Somethin' 'Bout a Truck".
 The song was followed by the release of his debut album Up All Night in April 2012.
 Moore co-wrote every song on the album, and Brett James produced it.
 A month later, "Somethin' 'Bout a Truck" hit number 1 on the Billboard country charts.
 "Beer Money" was the album's second single, followed by "Hey Pretty Girl".
 These songs also reached the country Top 5.
 Up All Night was the most commercially successful album for a debut country male artist in both 2012 and 2013.

 Moore co-wrote two tracks on Thompson Square's self-titled debut album which was released in February 2011: "All the Way" and "Let's Fight", the latter of which was their debut single.
 He also co-wrote James Wesley's 2012 single "Walking Contradiction".
 He also co-wrote Frankie Ballard's 2016 single "Cigarette".